khumam/Knn-Algorithm/README.md

-# Machine Learning KNN Algorithm
+# KNN Algorithm
-This is a simple Machine Learning program using the KNN or K - Nearest Neighbor algorithm.
-Maybe the code can't be read properly, so I try to make this program so that it can be read better and for anyone who wants to use it is welcome.
+This is a simple KNN or K - Nearest Neighbor algorithm.
+Maybe the code can't be read properly, so I try to make this program so that it can be read better, and for anyone who wants to use it is welcome.

 # Usage
 require the Knn.php inside src folder